 Virtually, every device using the WPA2 security protocol is prone to KRACK.
 Be it phones, tabs, computers etc, they’re all vulnerable.
-Also, the list of affected vendors are enormous.
+Also, the list of affected vendors is enormous.
 Although, vendors including Cisco, Amazon, Netgear and a host of others are scrambling to release patches to fix the issue.
 Currently, Microsoft has successfully fixed the problem for its customers running supported versions of Windows.
 Google on its call to action has promised a fix for affected Android’s devices in the coming weeks.

 What type of information can be compromised by KRACK?

-Anything that can be access and sent over a Wi-Fi network connection is at risk of being hacked.
+Anything that can be accessed and sent over a Wi-Fi network connection is at risk of being hacked.
 Although, an attacker needs to be physically in range of a particular Wi-Fi network to carry out the assault.
 This might pose a limitation, but having overcome the setback.
 He can do a whole lot, such as stealing credit card details, passwords, chat messages, emails, photos and more.
-It’s also possible for him to inject malicious information into the Wi-Fi network which could be malware, viruses and Trojans.
+It’s also possible for him to inject malicious information into the Wi-Fi network which could be malware, viruses, and Trojans.

 What to do about KRACK Vulnerability.

 This vulnerability could affect every device you own that uses Wi-Fi.
 If your device uses public Wi-Fi, you are at higher risk.
 The vendors that make your products are working on patches which will be released in the coming days.
 Once patches are released, you will need to update your devices and hardware.
 The good news is that you are not required to replace any hardware to fix this vulnerability.
 It’s fixable through a software update.

 How to Stay on Top of your device Updates.

 You will be prompted by your device once an important security update is available.
 Many may update automatically while others have the option to manually check for updates.
 We recommend you check periodically this week so that you catch any updates as soon as they are released.